Special routes of U.S. Route 11: Cleveland bypass route

 Built as a bypass to relieve downtown Cleveland from industrial and commercial traffic, Keith Street was the first bypass and four lane highway in Bradley County.
-The project began in 1956, with construction near downtown Cleveland.
-The section between 17th Street was constructed between late 1959 and late 1960.
+The project began in 1956, with construction of a two-lane road by the city of Cleveland between US 11/64 (South Lee Highway/Third Street) and 17th Street.
+The section between 17th Street and US 11 was constructed as a four-lane divided highway by the state, with the construction contract let on October 30, 1959.
+The section opened to traffic on December 2, 1960.
+The state then assumed control of the remainder of the route, which was widened to four lanes in the earlier 1960s.
 Initially known as the Cleveland Bypass, Keith Street was named in honor of prominent local resident Keith Hines.

 Originally, the route's state designation was SR 2 Byp., and SR 2 remained on the bypassed portion of US 11.
-In 1982, when the Tennessee Department of Transportation (TDOT) modified their highway numbering system, SR 2 was rerouted onto Keith Street.
+In 1983, when the Tennessee Department of Transportation (TDOT) modified their highway numbering system, SR 2 was rerouted onto Keith Street.
 The section of US 11 between the southern terminus of Keith Street and the intersection with US 64 became part of SR 40 (which continues on US 64 into North Carolina, and the section between US 64 and Keith Street's northern terminus became part of SR 74.